HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_configure_apps.md

 ```

 ### Expose IBM WebSphere Application Server Solution Console
-Follow the code snippets shown below to configure the server and expose the port `10203`, which will be placed under `configuration.core.exposeConfigurationConsole`:
+Refer to the following code sample to configure the server and expose the port `10203`, which will be placed under `configuration.core.exposeConfigurationConsole`:

 ```yaml
 # Application configuration